NotArchiveData/ExpenseTracker/README.md

 to do

 Functions
+- tapping on the card shows you more details in a popup menu along with the option to close the popup or delete the entry -> asking for another confirmation when clicked delete.
 - more info: hour:minute time, list of items for expense
 - undo last transaction
 - swipe to reveal delete button and then delete transactions ( confirmation on it )